-Developer: Nintendo Publisher: Nintendo Released: September 14, 1994 Genre: Sports
+Developer: Nintendo Publisher: Nintendo Released: 09/14/94 Genre: Sports

 Mike Tyson’s Punch-Out is one of the most popular games of all time.
 From older gamers to celebrities, every child of the 80’s has either played it or knows of it.
 I would even say it has earned classic status.
 But how do you follow that up?
 Nintendo did just with Super Punch-Out in 1994.
 Super Punch-Out is a great game but misses that spark that made its predecessor legendary.
 But even so it is more than worth your time.

-Mike Tyson’s Punch-Out!
-For the NES was essentially a remake of the arcade game Punch-Out.
+Mike Tyson’s Punch-Out! for the NES was essentially a remake of the arcade game Punch-Out.
 It used some of the same boxers but changed the perspective and gameplay.
 Most would say it was superior to the arcade game and it would go on to become one of the best games of all time.
 Super Punch-Out is a 16-bit remake of the arcade game of the same name but stays closer to its roots.
 Super Punch-Out is possibly the best boxing game of that generation but at the same time loses some of what made its predecessor so great.

 While it may look the same there are plenty of changes in all facets of Super Punch-Out.
 The first is the protagonist: Little Mac is gone.
 In his place is a nameless blonde protagonist.
-The wireframe boxer of the arcade game is replaced with a transparent fighter which works a lot better.
+The wire frame boxer of the arcade game is replaced with a transparent fighter which works a lot better.
 There are no longer three separate rounds either.
 Now you have three minutes to earn a technical knockout or you lose.
 And finally the game is split in to four circuits: Minor, Major, World and Special, with the special circuit only accessible with a perfect record.

 The general gameplay has also seen a bit of an overhaul.
 You still have the same left and right jabs and body blows.
 The speed and power of your punches varies due to the new power-up system.
 As you land consecutive hits your character portrait will change color.
 As it does so your blows power up, from weak to strong.
 It functions like an alternate version of the KO meter.
 Speaking of which, the star system has been returned to the meter from the arcade.
 The meter builds as you inflict damage but will also deplete when you get hit.
 At full power you can unleash a variety of punches, from a knockout punch to rapid fire blows.
 So long as you aren’t hit the meter stays full, allowing you to use it as you see fit.